-The second tier of increased parking rates will be implemented effective Summer Quarter 2003.
-All campus administrators in the Management Personnel Plan (MPP), Confidential Employees (C99s), as well as all employees of the Cal Poly Pomona Foundation Inc., Associated Students Inc. and International Polytechnic High School will begin paying the new rates with their paycheck received on or about August 1.
-All students will begin paying the new rates effective with the start of Summer Quarter.
+The third tier of increased parking rates will be implemented effective Summer Quarter 2004.
+All campus administrators in the Management Personnel Plan (MPP), Confidential Employees (C99s), as well as all employees of the Cal Poly Pomona Foundation Inc., Associated Students Inc. and International Polytechnic High School will begin paying the new rates with their paycheck received on or about Aug.
+1. All students will begin paying the new rates effective with the start of Summer Quarter.

-State of California employees that are represented by CSU collective bargaining (units 1 though 9) will not experience a rate increase for the 2003-04 year due to their current collective bargaining agreements with the State.
+It is anticipated that State of California employees that are represented by CSU collective bargaining (units 1 though 9) will not experience a rate increase for the 2004-05 year due to their current collective bargaining agreements with the State.
 Future rates for these employees will be determined as new collective bargaining agreements are approved.

 Employees represented by a CSU collective bargaining agreement may continue to purchase visitor/daily permits for $1.50 by going to the Visitor Information Booth and displaying a valid Bronco Access Card that identifies the employee as FACULTY/STAFF.
 There will be no discounts or refunds on daily permits if this valid ID is not presented at the time of the transaction.